How this Helps

 If any errors occur during upload, only the problematic rows will fail; all valid rows will proceed successfully.

-You can always declare a new field_name
+You can always declare a new

 Support for updating existing metadata will be added in the future.

-Once your custom metadata is uploaded successfully, the declared field_name
+Once your custom metadata is uploaded successfully, the declaredfield_name

 will automatically appear in the Filters section of the UI.